 - Understanding the Federal Arrest Process: The Importance of Knowledgeable Counsel

 - Federal Sentencing Guidelines: Understanding Your Criminal Exposure

 In the event you are confronted by a Federal agent, a search warrant has already been executed or you are detained, you or your family needs to take the steps to immediately identify a defense and set that defense into motion.
 The alternative will only compound your fragile legal position.
-Contact the Federal criminal lawyers at Crotty Saland PC and let our knowledge, experience and advocacy work for you.
+Contact the Federal criminal lawyers at Saland Law and let our knowledge, experience and advocacy work for you.

 Call the Federal criminal lawyers and former prosecutors at (212) 312-7129 or contact us online today.